openapi-library/OpenAPIValidators/packages/chai-openapi-response-validator/README.md

 You don't need to `npm install --save-dev @types/chai-openapi-response-validator` because we [bundle our TypeScript Definition file into this package](https://github.com/openapi-library/OpenAPIValidators/blob/master/packages/chai-openapi-response-validator/index.d.ts).

+But make sure you have installed chai typings with `npm install --save-dev @types/chai` since chai does not provide typescript definition files.

 #### Importing

 1. Make sure your `tsconfig.json` includes: